aldryn/aldryn-docs/docs/tutorial/live-and-test-servers.rst

 When you're ready to publish your site, hit **Go live**.
 Your site will go through the familiar deployment process, but this time on the live rather than the test server.

+.. todo:: an image for the Go live button

 Once complete, your site will be publicly available, and not just to people your are collaborating with.